fogfx/love2d-fakecanvas/README.md

 fakecanvas is an attempt at emulating the functionality of canvases (render to texture) for hardware that does not support them.

-it is more or less a drop-in library, in that all you need to do is call `require 'fakecanvas'` (preferably inside `love.load`) to use it. fakecanvas' own functions will only be used if `love.graphics.isSupported "canvas"` is false, unless this behavior is overridden (see below).
+it is more or less a drop-in library, in that all you need to do is call `require 'fakecanvas'` (preferably inside `love.load`) to use it. fakecanvas' own functions will only be used if `love.graphics.isSupported "canvas"` is false, unless this behavior is overridden (see below). note: you must be using LÖVE 0.8

 it uses (a few) screenshots in order to isolate drawing operations, which means there are some amusing drawbacks: